The New World Order (Robertson book)

-The New World Order is a New York Times best-selling book authored by Pat Robertson, published in 1991 by Word Publishing.
+The New World Order is a book authored by Pat Robertson, published in 1991 by Word Publishing.
 In the book, Robertson purports to expose a behind-the-scenes Establishment with enormous power controlling American policy, whose "principal goal is the establishment of a one-world government where the control of money is in the hands of one or more privately owned but government-chartered central banks."
-This conspiracy includes such elements as the Illuminati, the New Age movement, the Freemasons, the Council on Foreign Relations, and the Trilateral Commission.
+This conspiracy includes such elements as the Illuminati, the New Age movement, the Freemasons, the Council on Foreign Relations, the United Nations, and the Trilateral Commission.
 Robertson further claims that the rise of this one-world conspiracy is being guided by Satan to fulfill the predictions of premillennial Christian eschatology, viewing it as a sign that the end times are nearing.